TraxData313/CoinBasePro-Bot/README.md

 </blockquote>

-# Under construction...
-Still adding the files and their descriptions

 # Information:
 - Python 2.7 compatible
 - File: current_price.py - when run it will display the current prices for BTC, LTC and ETH